syncfusion-content/windowsforms-docs/WindowsForms/textboxext/Getting-Started.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#textboxext) section to get the list of assemblies or NuGet package details which needs to be added as reference to use the control in any application.
+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#textboxext) section to get the list of assemblies or details of NuGet package details which needs to be added as reference to use the control in any application.

 [Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.